The History of New College

 The first was the Reformation, which Warden London embraced, though the College remained divided.

-With the accession of Mary I in 1553, however, New College became a centre of the Marian Counter-reformation, removing a number of Protestant Fellows and counting a number of prolific and effective authors of pro-Catholic tracts and polemics among the Fellowship – such as Nicholas Saunders, Thomas Harding, and Nicholas and John Harpsfield.
+With the accession of Mary I in 1553, New College became a centre of the Marian Counter-reformation.
+A number of Protestant Fellows were removed and there were many prolific pro-Catholic authors among the Fellowship - such as Nicholas Saunders, Thomas Harding, and Nicholas and John Harpsfield.

-After Mary’s death, many Fellows fled to the Continent, and became a focus of Catholic missionary work.
+After Mary’s death, many Fellows fled to the Continent and engaged themselves in Catholic missionary work.

 The English Civil War